muan/postcard.support/README.md

 ### Means

+#### Stamps

-Google for a post office, get a number, go to the counter when your number shows on the screen, and purchase stamps.
+Find a post office, get a number, go to the counter when your number shows on the screen, and purchase stamps.
 Language should not be a problem.
 Just show them the written cards with country clearly spelt out.

+#### Pricing

 As of 2024, the postage from domestic to international postcards ranges from 5 NTD (domestic) to 12 NTD (EU, south Anerica) per.

+#### Mailing

+- Post offices
+- Postboxes should not be hard to find on the street.
+They are red and green.
+Domestic mails go into the green one and international mails the red.

 ### Quest routes